Saturday, June 29, 2019

 Barely able to speak, Ewell even mulled a possible cause of his death: exposure to cold because he wore a thin pair of Federal blue military pants purchased before the Civil War.
 "After all my fighting against the United States so long," said Ewell, who lost his right leg at Brawner's Farm in August 1862, "it is strange that an old pair of infantry pantaloons should kill me at last."

-Shortly before Ewell's death, Lizinka's coffin was taken to his room.
-Too weak to show much emotion, he was raised up from his pillow so he could view her shrouded remains.
-Ewell whispered he wanted to be buried next to his wife, whose picture was hung around his neck.
+Shortly before Ewell's death, attendants carried Lizinka's coffin to his room.
+Too weak to show much emotion, they raised him up from his pillow to view shrouded remains.
+Ewell whispered he wanted to be buried next to his wife, whose picture dangled from his neck.

 On the brink of death and unable to accept many visitors, Ewell signaled what he needed with gestures.
 The end came at 2:30 in the morning on Jan.
 25, 1872.
 "His countenance wore a look of placid resignation and was more life-like in expression after than a short time before his death," the Nashville Tennessean reported the next day.